Yuxi0048/PipeNetworkCompletion/README.md

 To do list:
 1. upload up-to-date code
 2. upload results and trained
-3. code cleaning (if have enough time)
+3. code cleaning
+4. add instructions